English and Romanian Adoptees study: Do the Effects of Early Severe Deprivation on Cognition Persist Into Early Adolescence? Findings From the English and Romanian Adoptees Study

 This part of the study, completed by Michael Rutter, colleagues and the English and Romanian Adoptees (ERA) Study Team focuses on a sample size of 128 Romanian adoptees and 50 English adoptees at age 11; this is the first part of the study where Edmund Sonuga-Barke is mentioned by name.

 One finding within this study that stuck out was that the Romanian adoptees' level of intellectual impairment at age 6 was more of an indicator on catch-up than the age they originally came to the United Kingdom.
 It was noticed that adoptees with the lowest cognitive scores had the best catch-up within earlier years (age 4 and age 6) and children that were still impaired at age 6 had the best cognitive catch-up between 6 and 11 years of age; even though the children that were impaired at age 6 had the best catch-up between 6 and 11, the children's schooling experiences did not impact their cognitive function.

 While the findings still show the Romanian adoptee children being able to developmentally catch up to their comparative peers, it was found that IQ levels for the children were steady between age 6 and 11, showing how early severe deprivation experiences children experiences can have lasting impacts until 11 years old.
 The duration of institutional deprivation the Romanian adoptees experienced (6–42 months) does not explain differences in IQ at age 11 because there was "marked heterogeneity", a vast degree of variation within IQ scores.
 Researchers believe the variations can be linked to genetic influences, individual institution experiences and/or environmental influences.

 Another finding was that researchers, with this phase of study, believe the duration a child is within an adoptive home has the most impact on cognitive function, especially within the most severely deprived adoptees.

 This phase made it clear to researchers that the measurement of weight, the adoptees' subnutrition at the time of entry to the United Kingdom, did not have any impact on outcomes at age 11, even though malnutrition is one major aspect of severe institutional deprivation experiences.

 Lastly, it was discovered that the adoptive family's individual background (e.g., adoptive parents' level of educational obtainment) did not have a clear connection to the adoptee's cognitive outcome at age 11 or changes in cognitive functioning between age 6 and 11.
-Adoptive parents influence on childrens' cognition can be linked to child-rearing practices, communication and play between child and parent, and overarching institutional deprivation experiences.
+Adoptive parents influence on children's cognition can be linked to child-rearing practices, communication and play between child and parent, and overarching institutional deprivation experiences.